French & Teague and Sixteen47 Labels : Made in Ghana

 Accra, March 3,GNA – Mr Alan Kyerematen, Minister of Trade and Industry, has repeated Government’s commitment to provide right environment for industries to flourish.
 It would also facilitate their collaboration with European Union (EU) and American markets.
 “We also have to provide the necessary institutional support to improve access to technical assistance, finance and skilled labour so that our companies would be competitive on the global market” he said The Minister was inaugurating a garment factory, “Sixteen 47 Ghana limited”, a subsidiary of “Sixteen 47 UK Company”, which specializes in producing and making big size and high quality brand named garments for the United Kingdom and the American markets.
 “Sixteen 47 Ghana Limited” is one of the companies selected to participate in the Export Action Programme for Garments and Textiles under the President’s Special Initiatives (PSI).
 Mr Kyerematen said world trade in garments was very huge, running into more than 350 billion dollars per annum and offering employment to more than four 4 million people.
 He said the Government under a programme expected “Sixteen 47(Ghana) Limited” to become a significant garment exporter and to bring in about 20 million dollars per annum and to employ about 1,000 Ghanaians in the next four years. …..
 Mr Gordon Wetherell, British High Commissioner to Ghana, said the inauguration of the garment factory demonstrated a successful strategic partnership between the people “in our two countries, which would help to meet Ghana’s objective of adding value to raw materials.
 “We believe that this would help generate the growth necessary to underpin Ghana’s wider development”, he said “Sixteen 47(Ghana) Limited” was registered in Ghana in November 1998 and its products are marketed in the UK through big retailers such as the Arcadia Group, Harrods and Liberty and Selfridges.

 By 2018 – as in 1998 – Ghana still lacked basics such as reliable electricity and broadband, pools of skilled specialist workers, supportive and effectively regulated import and export services, effectively regulated legal and financial institutions and even supportive and regulated statutory authorities.
-Trying to run an efficient operation – or any operation – in this industry in Ghana was, to say the least, attritional.
+Trying to run an efficient operation in this industry in Ghana was, to say the least, attritional.

 The company fluctuated in size between over 100 staff to under 20 staff between 1998 and 2018.
-Despite the lack of support on any level, we had built a sterling business which provided good jobs and conditions for our staff.
+Despite the challenges we did build a sterling small business which provided good jobs and conditions for all our staff.
 Our commitment to staff training ensured our staff were head and shoulders above anyone we know doing comparable work.

-1647Ltd UK invested year after year in the hope that things might improve.
+1647Ltd UK continued to invest year after year in the hope that things might improve.

-This is the end of a 20 year Era.
+This was the end of a 20 year Era.

 Sixteen47 Ghana 1998-2018